Sarah-C/01Space_ESP32_Bat_Detector_Display/README.md

-# 01Space ESP32 module, Hayes Bat Detectorfrequency display
+# 01Space ESP32 module, Hayes Bat Detector frequency display.

 This code is for running on the 01Space ESP32 combined with a mini OLED display.
 With it programmed, and connected up to the Haynes Bat Detector circuitry, you can have an accurate frequency monitor to display the currently monitored audio frequency.